sjammi2/sjammi2.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Engineering Physics, Minor in Computer Science, University of Illinois at Urbana-Champaign

 Work experience
 ======